Shopping trolley and a laptop

 (Some inflation is seen as a good thing though.
 Although prices falling in the shops sounds like it should help us all out, when we spend less employers can go bust and people lose their jobs.)

-It’s calculated by the Office for National Statistics (ONS), based on a ‘shopping basket’ of 720 typical things we might buy.
+The inflation rate is calculated by the Office for National Statistics (ONS), based on a ‘shopping basket’ of 720 typical things we might buy.

 But the focus has been on what people with a bit more cash might be buying.
 For example, they’ve also added in smartwatches and smart wifi lightbulbs – items that anyone on a tight budget can only dream of.